kerkenit/homey.icyethermostaat/README.md

-# homey.icyethermostaat
-Homey App for the ICY E-Thermostat

 # ICY E-Thermostaat - Homey App

 This app lets you control the ICY E-Thermostat.
 For example, Essent delivers this thermostat to his customers.